 Experience first-hand what it takes to run a mobile clinic in the Andean Highlands of Ecuador.
 You will learn under the guidance of MEDLIFE medical professionals in an effort to provide free healthcare.
 From our base in the city of Riobamba, with stunning views of the Chimborazo Mountain, we will help deliver these services to the poor rural communities near Cebadas.
 You will shadow medical professionals, work directly with mostly indigenous locals, and help implement health care programs to provide you a greater understanding of public health initiatives.
-Start it all off touring Quito, a UNESCO World Heritage Centre, and cap off your stay whitewater rafting the Pastaza River to add to your South American experience.
+Start it all off touring Quito, a UNESCO World Heritage Centre, and cap off your stay ziplining through the canopy of the Mind Cloud Forest and a river tube ride down the Mindo River.

 For your return from Quito, we offer a chaperoned flight back to the USA.
 You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Quito to your home city and our leaders help you to check-in and remain in the airport until flights in designated times have departed.